engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 - DES (Data Express Service) Massive Data
 - CBR

+*Block Storage* maps entire raw disk space to a server 5 disks in disk array can be divided into several logical disks, which are then mapped to server, After partitioning and formatting and mounting on server, the data is successfully stored.

+*File Storage* is like a shared folder in a file system.
+Use for data backup and Archive

+*Object Storage* leverage both, offers fast, direct disk access,and Distributed file Sharing

 ## EVS
 Elastic Volume Service offers block stroage for cloud server.